OpenPrinting/cups-filters/README.txt

   (when utf-8 was requested as charset).
 The font names given there are used as fontconfig selectors; the best matching font, that is both monospaced and in a supported format (TTC, TTF or OTF) will then be used.

+- As a special exception, all fontnames that start with a '.' or '/' are considered filenames, and fontconfig is skipped; the name is used directly for loading the font file.

 - Implementation note: TrueType Collections (.TTC) are internally handled by appending '/' and the index of the font inside the collection to